Jason-Teng/MethGET/README.md

 For individual data:
   -n SAMPLENAME, --samplename SAMPLENAME
-                        Setting the name of the set of data.
+                        setting the name of the set of data.
 This determines the names of output files for downstream analyses -f CGMAPFILENAME, --cgmapfilename CGMAPFILENAME
                         input CGmap file